lavacord/discord.js/README.md

 // `client` is your Discord.js client instance.
 // `modes` is your array of node options.
-// `options` is an optional parameter, and is the manager options so you can pass your user id and shard count manually if you want to const manager = new Manager(client, nodes);
+// `options` (optional) is the manager options - you can use this to pass the user id and shard count manually if you want to const manager = new Manager(client, nodes);

 // Then you need to call Manager#connect.
 This connects to all of your Lavalink Nodes so the library can function.
 The function returns a Promise which you want to handle